 Like any mum, I long for the day when my child can feed himself without assistance, so I can enjoy my own meal and lunch/dinner conversations in peace.
 But as most mothers would attest, training a toddler to spoon food into his mouth is no mean feat!
 In my own journey of training my little boy to feed himself, I’m glad to say we’ve come a long way together, and I’ve picked up some helpful tips I’d like to share with you if you’re thinking of jumping on the bandwagon soon!

-As for when to start, there are a whole range of opinions on the subject.
+As for when to start, there is a whole range of opinions on the subject.
 Some parents start their kids from the time they start eating solids!
 Others, like me, wait until their child is between 12-18 months, and can understand some basic instructions (although he may not follow it!) and imitate the adults.
 Still, others wait until the kid is about to go to nursery, and has the fine motor skills to go straight to a plate and fork and spoon.
 It’s really up to you – one thing’s for sure: It’s going to get messy!

 Tip #1: Get the right tools